Bryse88/Bryse88/README.md

 🔭 Currently working on building Encite(my startup) and a stealth as an architect

-🌱 Learning: Transformer Model, C, Reinforcement Learning, and Algo Dev
+🌱 Learning: Training Deep Learning Model on CHTC and Algo Dev for options training